 How to Process Your Inbox

 Don’t look at the numbers.
 If you focus on the red unread badge, you’ll quickly psych yourself out.
 Just start, and see how far you get.
 The initial momentum you get might be enough for you to finish the task completely.
-(This is called “Solar Flaring”, and is explained in depth in the Productivity Blueprint.)

 - Everyday approach – set aside a certain amount of time every day to clear your inboxes.
 Not every inbox needs this, but for most people 30–60 minutes is sufficient to fully process your email inbox.